spicata/spicata99/index.md

 ---
 tags:
-title: "a little storefront, now with a revamped theme"
+title: "a little storefront, now saying 'We shall abolish the orgasm.'"
 aliases:
 - home
 layout: new